 Another glass: alcohol at company parties

-The Christmas party in particular offers a good opportunity to get to know your colleagues outside the business context and promote team spirit.
-A text by Matthias Könning.
+The Christmas party in particular offers a good opportunity to get to know your colleagues outside of the business context and promote team spirit.
+It helps to approach the Christmas party strategically so that the next morning does not become unpleasant thinking about last night.

 Company Christmas party is not a private party